minsun-ss/mads/README.md

 #### SIADS 521 - Visual Exploration of Data
 A natural extension of 505, but now with matplotlib and one assignment in a visualization library of your choice (I chose Bokeh).
 I feel sometimes matplotlib is almost as esoteric as pandas.
-I generally find all visualization based assigments, whether code heavy or otherwise, quite a time sink; you're always looking to fix this color, add that legend, rename this title, format the kerning.... and so on and so forth.
+I generally find all visualization based assignments, whether code heavy or otherwise, quite a time sink; you're always looking to fix this color, add that legend, rename this title, format the kerning.... and so on and so forth.
 The final few assignments give you a lot of autonomy to choose direction and this will cost you a lot of time if you are a perfectionist.
 Also, I think the extra credit available for this course (it varies by cohort) is an even bigger time sink than the actual